bcaffo/testRepoForDS4BME2020/README.md

 # testRepoForDS4BME2020

-Random fact: The suburb where I live is called "King of Prussia" (named after me of course).
+Random fact: The Philadelphia suburb where I live is called "King of Prussia" (named after me of course).